-Fortescue Metal Group (ASX:FMG, Fortescue) presents the Ore Reserves and Mineral Resources statement for its Hematite and Magnetite properties at 30 June 2015, including a maiden Magnetite Ore Reserve.
+Fortescue Metal Group (ASX:FMG, Fortescue) presents the Ore Reserves and Mineral Resources statement for its Hematite and Magnetite properties at 30 June 2016.

 Ore Reserves and Mineral Resources are reported in accordance with the Australian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves, December 2012 (the JORC Code) as required by the Australian Securities Exchange.
-The annual summary will be included in Fortescue's 2015 Annual Report and should be read in conjunction with the enclosed supporting technical information (Attachment 1 - Hematite Ore Reserve and Resources Report and Attachment 2 - Magnetite Ore Reserve and Resources Report).
+The annual summary will be included in Fortescue's 2016 Annual Report and should be read in conjunction with the enclosed supporting technical information (Attachment 1 - Hematite Ore Reserve and Mineral Resources Report and Attachment 2 - Magnetite Ore Reserve and Mineral Resources Report).